idia640/presentations/week03/PITCHME.md

 ## Examples of question (response) biases

-1. Effect of wording - consistent with educational level of intended respondants.
+1. Effect of wording - consistent with educational level of intended respondents.

-2. Sensitivity - Respondants must be willing to answer
+2. Sensitivity - respondents must be willing to answer

 3. Question complexity and clarity - Avoid double negatives and long questions, jargon, acronyms, etc.